 But, be sure to replenish the fund after your emergency has passed.

 How Much Money Do I Need in an Emergency Fund?

-When my husband unexpectedly lost his job, I never imagined it would take him 7 long months to find a new one.
+When my husband unexpectedly lost his job, people kept telling us he would find a new one in a few weeks.
+7 long months went by before we were finally receiving a paycheck again.
 Having that emergency fund in place brought us a lot of peace and comfort.
-If we only would have had 3 months saved…..the situation would’ve been an even bigger burden.
+If we had only of saved for 3 months, we would have been even more stressed and in a bad place.

-Living expenses should include: housing costs, utilities, food, clothing, insurance, gas, and any other basic needs.
+Living expenses are the expenses that you need in order to live and survive.
+These will include housing costs, utilities, food, clothing, insurance, gas, and any other basic needs.

 You do not need to add extras such as traveling, eating out, etc. If an emergency arises you will not be traveling, so there is no need to save for it.

 An emergency fund needs to be kept in a place easy to get it.
 This fund is liquid, meaning you can access it in short notice.
 Do not put this money in the stock market.
 A regular savings account or money market account will work perfect!

 I hope this article helped you to understand what an emergency fund and just how important one is.
 Let me know if you have any questions!
 I am always here to help!